AndreaBarbon/dubitotest/README.md

 ## Have a look to the following files:

+### messages.js.coffee
+Most of the Pusher stuffs are here

 ###	messages_controller.rb
 Here you find the action called when a user sends a message.
 It is delivered through pusher